Etejerina/a-walk-in-python/day_5.md

 ```

 Now, what if want to create a list from 0 to infinite?
-We could do the same as above, but we0ll have an unstopable (not really) loop of increasing numbers, with no possibility to do anything while the code is executing, not to mention, the enormous amount of memory the the list will occupy.
+We could do the same as above, but we0ll have an unstoppable (not really) loop of increasing numbers, with no possibility to do anything while the code is executing, not to mention, the enormous amount of memory the the list will occupy.

 So, using a generator function we have a much better alternative!